faasm/faasm-experiments/docs/genomics.md

 # Genomics Use-case

-**Note 04/03/2020 - this needs updating**

 The genomics use-case involves multiple Faasm functions:

 - `gene/mapper` - the top-level entry function.
 This spawns a child to handle each chunk of reads data.
 - `gene/mapper_index[1-n]` - each of these functions handles the mapping for a different chunk of the index.

 There will be as many `gene/mapper_index` functions as there are chunks of the index.
 A basic division of the human genome will be into chromosomes, in this case we will have 24 `mapper_index` functions.
 These functions will _each_ get called once per chunk of reads data.

 ## Data